No Nice offer for Lille & Borussia Dortmund target 'Little Ronaldo' Olawale | Goal.com

 “As I speak to you, we have received no offer on the table from Ligue 1 side Nice for Olawale,” Olodeankirun told Goal.

 “Whatever is in the media about Olawale joining the team is mischievous and that holds no water.
-We count is as comments emanating from the bar house.
+We count it as comments emanating from the bar house.

 “We recently turned down an offer from a Bundesliga side because we want him in a club where he can develop into a world-class player.